-In addition to providing jobs and employment training, Goodwill of North Florida supports individuals who are ready to take the next step on the economic ladder by earning a college degree and/or certification.
+In addition to providing jobs and employment training, Goodwill Industries of North Florida supports individuals who are ready to take the next step on the economic ladder by earning a college degree and/or certification.
 We support postsecondary education opportunities through programs designed for high school graduates as well as their parents and others who are motivated to seek and obtain higher-paying jobs.

 The A-STEP program aims to provide working adults in North Florida access to higher education in order to elevate earning potentials and job security.
 The key to the A-STEP program is the implementation of a successful blend of aptitude and career assessments, one-on-one support with the college enrollment and entrance exams, intensive case management, personalized financial aid advisement, ongoing academic support, and gap funding to put adults on the path to success and long-term sustainability.